Odd News Roundup: Wandering dog is Istanbul commuters' best friend; Otis the bear crowned chunk champion in Alaska's Fat Bear Week | Business

 Wandering dog is Istanbul commuters' best friend

 In a packed Istanbul passenger ferry between Europe and Asia, all eyes turn to one commuter enjoying the view from his window.
-Boji, a street dog, has become a regular sight on ferries, buses and metro trains in Europe's largest city.
-A devoted commuter, the dog enjoys long journeys on public transport, up to 30 kilometres (20 miles) on a regular week day.
+Boji, a street dog, has become a regular sight on ferries, buses, and metro trains in Europe's largest city.
+A devoted commuter, the dog enjoys long journeys on public transport, up to 30 kilometers (20 miles) on a regular weekday.

 Otis the bear crowned chunk champion in Alaska's Fat Bear Week